Saturday, 16 February 2019

 Stem leaves with pointed lobes at the base is a good feature for Crepis capillaris together with the lower leaf protrusions at 90degrees.
 As usual with difficult species as many features as possible need to be considered as plants are variable.
 A table follows as a trial key ID feature test.
 This will be used to see if these features always stack up or are not reliable in 2019.

-An example of extreme variation, the last photo below is of a flower taken in Baltimore, County Cork which is an example of C capillaris which had been cut down and regrown.
+An example of extreme variation, the last photo below is of a flower taken in Baltimore, County Cork which is an example of C. capillaris which had been cut down and regrown.
 Definitely one for the expert who confirmed its identification to me, based on several photos showing the leaves with the 90 degree protrusions.
-A very strange plant.
+A very strange plant which shows not all plants have read the Flower Guide Books.

 9May2015(Baltimore, Co Cork)